aguegu/dnspod-bashclient/README.md

 In dialy use, especially when your ADSL moden reconnects, just run dnspod-bashclient.sh would be sufficient. fetch_*.sh are just helpers to get the configure info.

+* info.sh is ignored by git to protect security.
+The structure is identical to info_example.sh

 fetch.sh Get Domain_id and Record_id which are required in further operation, this script will generate a tab formated output according to the xml response.